Cuki-Chang/IEEE-ITSS-Conference-Archive/README.md

 # Intelligent Transportation Systems (ITS) Conference Archive
-IEEE-ITSS-Conference-Archive-The repository archives valuable information related to intelligent transportation systems from 2018 to the present.
+IEEE-ITSS-Conference-Archive-The repository archives valuable information related to intelligent transportation systems from 2018 to the present(continuous updating).

 ## Table of Contents